Inferring the spins of merging black holes in the presence of data-quality issues: Detailed analysis settings

 \section{Detailed analysis settings}

 In this section we present a tabulation of runs which were performed in this paper.
 Analyses are categorized by the properties of any glitch which was simulated (where applicable), the properties of the glitch inference method (where applicable), and the configuration of the CBC model used (where applicable).
 Whenever a CBC was simulated, it was also inferred by the same model with which it was injected.
+Data for these analyses are made public in the associated data-set~\cite{dataset}.